faott/invaders/README.md

 # invaders
 An python game build with pygame.
 Inspired from an 80th year arcade game.

-## IMPORTANT
+# IMPORTANT

-The game is still in development and has plenty of room for improvement.
+The game has been developed during a python class.
+So this is more focused on trying various concepts and mechanics.
+The code is also still in development and has plenty of room for improvement or might not even work properly.

 ## Install and Play